MEET OUR KEY PEOPLE

 BA(Hons) BArch(Hons) RIBA

 Nicky graduated from Newcastle University in 1992.
 During her training she studied in both France and Italy and worked for a spell in Botswana.
 Nicky was awarded the year prize for her part III examination.
 Nicky joined JDDK in 1993, becoming a Director in 2000, and works across a number of sectors, particularly within the housing, community and education fields.
-Nicky has acted as an RIBA Award assessor, is a Visiting Fellow at Northumbria University, has acted as External Examiner at Newcastle University and is an elected member of the RIBA Council.
+Nicky has acted as an RIBA Award assessor, is a Visiting Fellow at Northumbria University, is an external examiner for the Masters in Architecture course at the University of Salford and is an elected member of the RIBA Council.

 Three things Nicky cannot do without: